persapiens/Course/TechTalks.md

 * 2/26
 * 3/31

-[Please sign up](https://docs.google.com/spreadsheets/d/1O-wlyoBNE71SNnm_tehc5CzekDZt0pmMjlZw06RauVM/edit#gid=0) early to get the spot you want.
+[Please sign up](https://docs.google.com/spreadsheets/d/1O-wlyoBNE71SNnm_tehc5CzekDZt0pmMjlZw06RauVM/edit#gid=0) early to get the spot you want (Note: you must be signed in your NCSU google account).